 Your hot water heater is probably the most underrated machine in your home.
-Think about it – without your water heater, you wouldn’t have any of these perks:
+Seriously – without a water heater, you don’t have any of these perks:

 - Warm showers